stevavoliajvar/stop_cloudflare/PEOPLE.md

 ------

 ###### Twitter (aka "Birdsite")

+"What is going on w/Cloudflare invading my computer and saying I have to do CAPTCHA on numerous everyday websites I visit?
+Malware??" by @[faiburns](https://twitter.com/faiburns/status/1121514383807406080)

+"Please stop using google captcha." by @[umurgdk](https://twitter.com/umurgdk/status/1120983976468828160)

+"Might be pretty hard doing research when entering a captcha every page on google or anything that has cloudflare." by @[s7nsins](https://twitter.com/s7nsins/status/1129380342068940800)

 "I really blame Cloudflare for companies now choosing to ”police” content they don’t like." by @[N8I](https://twitter.com/N8I/status/1130508378952757248)